Security Council of Armenia: International cooperation

+On 23 February 2012, representatives of Frontex met with the Security Council of Armenia.
+Areas of mutual cooperation, developing Armenia–EU relations, and promoting peace and security in the South Caucasus region was discussed.
+A working arrangement between Armenia and Frontex was signed.

+On 15 April 2013, Artur Baghdasaryan, former Secretary of the Security Council of Armenia held a meeting with the EU Advisory Group to the Republic of Armenia (EUAG) and with Traian Hristea, former Head of the EU Delegation to Armenia.
+EUAG expressed satisfaction with the alignment of Armenian policies to EU standards.

 On 4 May 2022, Secretary Armen Grigoryan met with the Prime Minister of Georgia Irakli Garibashvili.
 The sides discussed Armenia–Georgia relations and maintaining regional stability and security in the South Caucasus.

 On 15 July 2022, Secretary Armen Grigoryan held a meeting with the Director of the Central Intelligence Agency, Willian Burns.
 The parties discussed the advancement of Armenia–United States relations.

 On 29 September 2022, Secretary Armen Grigoryan met with the United States Assistant Secretary of Defense, Laura Cooper, at the United States Department of Defense.
 The sides discussed prospects for the development of bilateral relations.

 On 4 October 2022, Secretary Armen Grigoryan met with the special representative of the NATO Secretary General in the Caucasus and Central Asia, Javier Colomina in Brussels.

 Recent developments

 On 14 October 2022, Secretary Armen Grigoryan endorsed the European Union Mission in Armenia as a way for the European Union to become a security guarantor in the region and confirmed Armenia's commitment to support the mission.